 For information about traffic problems in Cornwall, check the Cornwall Traffic Watch Website.

-St Austell Spa Hotel
+Staying at St Austell Spa Hotel

 Our first stop was St Austell where The Cornwall Hotel is located.
 We started our Cornwall road trip at around 5 am from Milton Keynes and The Cornwall Hotel lodges offered us the perfect retreat for when we arrived.